 How to humanely handle their transport to their deaths so as to reduce bruising and production losses:

-And marketing willing edible animals to children is not only commonplace but also necessary to normalize the inherently discordant concept of eating those we love:
+Marketing willing edible animals to children is not only commonplace but also necessary to normalize the inherently discordant concept of eating those we love:

 The implication of a sexual element to animal consumption itself has a range of the more subtle to the outright perverse.

-From an easily-laughed-off White Castle commercial of a semi-seductive pig-suited flash dance rendition:
+On one end of the spectrum is an easily-laughed-off White Castle commercial of a semi-seductive pig-suited flash dance rendition:

-And then we reach the level within the sexualization subcategory that completely redefines the concept of disturbing:
+On the more extreme end of the spectrum, we reach the level within the sexualization subcategory that completely redefines the concept of disturbing:

 We all know that sex sells.
-So why not make our food animals willing in every way.
+So why not make our food animals willing in every way?
 It’s a distinctly disquieting level of perversity and one that speaks volumes to how we value—or more so don’t value—non-human animals.
 They are objects.
 Property.
 Products.
 Here for our pleasure.

 And why not?
 After all, they’re asking for it.

-And for a veritable cornucopia of complicit consumption imagery, check out the now inactive but digitally preserved blog Suicide Food.[3]
+For a veritable cornucopia of complicit consumption imagery, check out the now inactive but digitally preserved blog Suicide Food.[3]

 Now go live vegan, perhaps unplug and analyze from time to time, and I’ll see you soon.